yagudaev/winnipegjs/views/events/007-event.md

 CasperJS is a browser automation and testing framework built on top of phantomjs.

-Let's have a conversation about how and when we've used automated browser testing, and share lessons learned.
+Let's have a conversation about how and when we're using automated browser testing, and share lessons learned.

 &nbsp;